yorenschriever/Hyperion/readme.md

     pio run
    This will download all dependencies and then builds the project.

+If you get an error about python requirements not being satisfied (cyptograhpy>2.1.4): Running the suggested command solved it for me.

 ## Uploading
 You can upload new firmware over the network (ethernet / wifi) or over USB.